IrisShaders/glsl-transformer/README.md

 - Write tests that matching still works even after injection
 - Test node removal, replacement and injection in local roots (in `TransformationPhaseTest`)
 - Write tests that tree walker doesn't break even with child array modification (apart from injection, which is already being tested)

-- Add functionality that allows removing a local root and replacing it with a new local root? (is that even possible?) if the grammar rules allow it, the local root data would somehow need to be preserved

 - Unit (and integration) testing of all the parts